 When you set audience parameters, you target your audience efficiently to make sure you’re not spending money on unqualified leads.

-Most travel agencies show landscape views with a send-off centered messaging.
+Most travel agencies show landscape views with send-off centered messaging.
 Small World positions itself as a guide, with you every step of the trip.
 To target young adults already familiar with international travel and know the headaches of planning a big trip, Small World’s messaging seeks to be relevant & helpful, but not intrusive.

 With your brand’s story foundation set, you’re ready to plan your campaign messaging strategy!
 A campaign consists of 3 basic components: a ‘campaign cornerstone’, visual style, and tone & voice.

 Let’s start with the ‘campaign cornerstone’.
 This is an overall idea that drives your campaign and anchors every decision.
 This is your constant reference point to check all messaging and visuals against along the way.
 Sometimes this cornerstone can be used as a slogan.